ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Fix the code below to print a count up from -10 to 0.
+           Make 5 changes to the code below to correctly print a count up from -10 to 0.

            .. activecode::  ch8ex2q
                 :nocodelens: